Luxed/rust-ides/Vim.md

 Go into the following directory: `~\vimfiles\plugged\youcompleteme`
 And execute the following command: `.\install.py --rust-completer` (you might need to install [CMake](https://cmake.org/download/) for this to work)

+6. You're done ! everything works !
+Create a cargo project to test: `cargo new hello_world --bin`

 ## Known Issues
 * Error 404 when updating apt on Ubuntu 16.10:
 Simply force the xenial repo to be used.
 After adding the repo with `add-apt-repository`, you can edit the file found in `/etc/apt/sources.list.d/` that corresponds to the repo (it begins by `jonathonf`) and replace every occurence of `yakkety` (in this case) with `xenial`
+* A Cargo project is needed for error checking to work